RebeDyna/demo-live-debugging/README.md

-# Dynatrace Live Debugger End to End Demo Enviornment
+# Dynatrace Live Debugger End to End Demo Environment

 The Demo environment will showcase the following:

-- Setup of the Dynatrace OneAgent within a local Kuberentes cluster
+- Setup of the **Dynatrace OneAgent** within a local Kuberentes cluster
-- Debugging an application issue with Dynatraces Live Debugger
+- Debugging an application issue with **Dynatrace Live Debugger**
 - Fixing a bug, rebuilding and deploying the fix to the cluster using Skaffold
-- Validating the fix directly within the VSCode IDE using Dynatraces Code Monitoring extension
+- Validating the fix directly within the VSCode IDE using **Dynatrace Code Monitoring** extension

 ## Architecture